josephg/noisejs/README.md

 - **simplex2(x, y)**: 2D Simplex noise function
 - **perlin2(x, y)**: 2D Perlin noise function
-- **seed(val)**: Seed the noise functions with the specified value.
-Either use a value between 0 and 1 or an integer between 1 and 65536.
+- **seed(val)**: Seed the noise functions.
 Only 65536 different seeds are supported.
+Use a float between 0 and 1 or an integer from 1 to 65536.